benmatt12/inet4031-lab4-website/README.md

 # INET4031 - Module 4 - Working with Remote Systems

-## Instructions, files, and code for Lab 4.
+## Files and code for Lab 4.

-What if you aren't nearby the computer you need to work on?

-Up until this point, our Lab activities have been accomplished by doing them on our laptops.

-In this activity, we explore the concept of "servers."
-Which typically aren't located where we are.

-We have to connect to them remotely

-This Lab explores that concept.
+This lab explores modifying a simple HTML webpage and how JavaScript can dynamically change an image.

+JavaScript changes the src (source) attribute of an image to swap between two GIF files, demonstrating a simple example of interactive web behavior.